ltrudu/MouseEffects/README.md

 - Delta updates (only downloads changes)
 - Silent or notify update modes

-### From MSIX Package (Enterprise/Store)

-For enterprise deployment or Microsoft Store distribution:

-1. Download the latest `.msix` package from [Releases](../../releases)
-2. If prompted about untrusted publisher, install the development certificate first:
-   - Download `MouseEffects-Dev.cer`
-   - Double-click and select **Install Certificate**
-   - Choose **Local Machine** → **Trusted Root Certification Authorities**
-3. Double-click the `.msix` file to install

 ### Portable Version

 For a no-install portable version: